 Because settlements are not public, it is impossible to give an average amount of a wrongful death settlement in Ohio.
 Additionally, there is no ordinary wrongful death.
 The circumstances of any wrongful death vary quite a bit.

 Different factors will affect the total amount of any wrongful death settlement.
-A wrongful death lawyer can help determine which of these factors impacts your case most.
+An experienced Ohio wrongful death lawyer can help determine which of these factors impacts your case most.

 Contact us for a free consultation